 A relatively new tool coming into increasing use is the reverberation chamber.
-Most test environments attempt to prevent or damp reflections, so as to create a stable, well-controlled RF environment.
-In exact contrast to these environments, a reverberation chamber utilizes reflections and actually encourages them.
+Most test environments attempt to prevent or damp reflections, so as to create a stable, well controlled RF environment.
+In exact contrast a reverberation chamber utilizes reflections and actually encourages them.
 In reverberation chambers paddles are inserted into highly reflective cells and moved, mixing the reflected RF signals into a wide variety of combinations.
 The test object is subjected to a large number of RF presentations by the mixing actions of the stirring mechanism.

 Reverberation chambers create extreme multi-path and fading environments.
-Because they arbitrarily mix the signals inside the cell, it is arguable that they present a test object with a complete sampling of all possible test environments.
-Because DASM systems require exposure to a wide variety of environments, there would seem to be a natural match between the characteristics of the reverberation chamber and the evaluation needs of DASM systems.
+Because they arbitrarily mix the signals inside the cell it is arguable that they present a test object with a complete sampling of all possible test environments.
+Because DASM systems require exposure to a wide variety of environments there would seem to be a natural match between the characteristics of the reverberation chamber and the evaluation needs of DASM systems.

 Reverberation chambers do have frequency limits that are size depended.
 It takes relatively large chambers to support and stir lower frequency environments.
 GTEM cells by contrast start working at DC and continue to be usable up to the point at which the performance of connectors and absorber components begin to degrade.
-Generally, GTEMs are considered usable from DC to several GHz, with some manufacturers claiming 18 GHz performance.
+Generally GTEM's are considered usable from DC to several GHz, with some manufacturers claiming 18 GHz performance.
 With a reverberation chamber there is not a natural upper frequency limit.
 Any frequency that can be radiated can be reverberated.
 However, the size of the cell creates a lower frequency boundary.
-Hence, there is a natural difference between the two environments with GTEMs working up to a particular frequency and reverberation chambers working down to a given frequency.

-For testing of RF transmitting devices, establishing stable connections in highly reflective environments is a problem and at times not possible.
-The multi-path inside of reverberation chambers is simply too great to allow sustained link connection.
-To overcome this challenge, it is likely that modified reverberation chambers would be necessary for DASM testing.
+For testing of RF transmitting devices establishing stable connections in highly reflective environments is a problem and at times is not possible.
+The multipath inside of reverberation chambers is simply too great to allow sustained link connection.
+To overcome this challenge it is likely that for DASM testing modified reverberation chambers would be necessary.
 Such chambers would introduce enough absorptive material to allow stable connections to be established, while simultaneously retaining significant reflective components with the stirring mechanism, to allow extensive mixing of the RF environment.

 In summary there is a significant and exciting challenge to explore the possible methods for presenting a test object with a wide variety of RF scenarios and monitoring the EUT response.
 Conducting testing, GTEM and reverberation chambers may all come to find a role in full system evaluation.
-Alternately, it may come about that only a subset of these is necessary to fully evaluate a DASM system and demonstrate its compliance.
+Alternately it may come about that only a subset of these is necessary to fully evaluate a DASM system and demonstrate its compliance.